 GLOBAL MARKETS-Stocks slide, dollar gains as US CPI sparks tightening fears

-NEW YORK/LONDON, Nov 10 (Reuters) - A gauge of global stock markets edged lower and the dollar built on earlier gains on Wednesday after U.S. consumer inflation surged to its highest since 1990, raising concern the Federal Reserve will tighten monetary policy sooner than expected.
+NEW YORK, Nov 10 (Reuters) - A gauge of global stock markets edged lower and the dollar gained on Wednesday after U.S. consumer inflation surged to its highest since 1990, raising concerns the Federal Reserve will tighten monetary policy sooner than expected.

-Real yields on U.S. Treasuries slid to record lows and gold prices reversed course to rise more than 1% as another jump in the consumer price index in October bolstered the metal's appeal as a hedge against inflation.
+Gold prices hit a five-month high as the Labor Department reported another jump in the consumer price index in October, bolstering the metal's appeal as a hedge against inflation.
+Real yields on U.S. Treasuries slid to record lows.

-CPI jumped 0.9% after climbing 0.4% in September, the Labor Department said, as the largest gain in four months boosted the index's annual increase to 6.2%.
+CPI rose 0.9% on a monthly basis after rising 0.4% in September as the largest gain in four months boosted the annual increase to 6.2%.
 It was the biggest year-on-year rise since November 1990 and followed a 5.4% leap in September.

-The U.S. consumer price index rose 0.9% in October after gaining 0.4% in September, accelerating 6.2% in the 12 months through October, the largest year-on-year advance since November 1990.
-Economists polled by Reuters had forecast the overall CPI rising by 0.6% and the core CPI by 0.4%.
+Economists polled by Reuters had forecast the overall CPI to rise 0.6%.

-"It's clear that the rate of inflation and the persistence of elevated inflation are much more than what policymakers and markets had expected," said Joseph LaVorgna, chief economist for the Americas at Natixis in New York.
+"It's tough for policymakers to ignore this report because the gains were so broadly distributed," said Russell Price, chief economist at Ameriprise Financial Services Inc in Troy, Michigan.

 The yield on 10-year Treasury Inflation Protected Securities US10YTIP=RR dipped as low as -1.243% and the yield on 30-year <TIPS US30YTIP=RR> slid as low as -0.607%, both records, in morning trading.